MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tax-integration-flow.md

 [!include [banner](../includes/banner.md)]

-**Tax integration** is a framework designed to replace the legacy tax calculation engine by calling tax calculation service.
+**Tax integration** is a framework designed to replace the legacy tax calculation engine by calling [Tax Calculation Service](./global-tax-calcuation-service-overview).
 This article introduces the basic flow of **tax integration**.

 ![IntegrationFlow.png](./media/tax-integration-flow.png)